flojdek/me-disruptor-fun/README.md

 - Like obviously we would not write to files and do stdout in the consumers that would be super slow.
 - Same with networking etc.
-- No allocations (like obviously no 'clone' etc.) - zero GC - that's where Disruptor works best and these are its principles.
+- No allocations (like obviously no 'clone' etc. no 'new' on the hot path).
+Zero GC ideally.
+Otherwise makes little sense.
 - Did not have time to really add tests although this should have a TON of unit tests.
 Again - quick one.

 Again just a bit more than basic example how to use it.